-- Projects normally fully funded by government or schools - Religious activities that do not serve the community at large - Political organizations or campaigns - Projects that duplicate existing services without collaboration - Projects where SCCF is the sole funder - Requests for projects that have already occurred or debt reduction - Requests for a project that SCCF has funded for 3 consecutive years - Fundraising campaigns
+- Projects that are fully funded by the government or schools. - Religious activities that do not serve the community at large. - Political organizations or campaigns - Projects that duplicate existing services without collaboration. - Projects where SCCF is the sole funder. - Requests for projects that have already occurred or debt reduction. - Fundraising campaigns.